-Michael Jefferson Adams of Abilene, Texas vanished outside his home in 1987 and has not been seen since.
+Michael Jefferson Adams of Abilene, Texas, vanished outside his home in 1987.

 Around 11:30 p.m., Michael’s stepsister, Beverly, saw him talking to someone in a dark-colored, two-door vehicle parked in front of their house.
 Michael was standing on the passenger side of the car.
 He did not appear in distress; he was casually talking to the driver.

 The car was possibly a 1970s Chevy Monte Carlo or Cutlass.
-His stepsister did not recognize the car nor could she see who was in the vehicle.
+His stepsister did not recognize the vehicle, nor could she see who was inside.
 Thinking nothing of it, she went back to bed.

 The next morning, Michael’s mother noticed his car was blocking her vehicle in the driveway.
-When she went to wake him up to move the car, Michael was gone.
-His bed had not been slept in, and his wallet was on the floor, accidentally left there from when he went to work the day before.
+When she went to awaken him, Michael was gone and had not slept in his bed.
+His wallet was on the floor, accidentally left there from when he went to work the day before.

 Michael was legally declared dead in 1994.
-He is believed to be a victim of homicide, although no body has ever been found and no arrests made in his case.
+Authorities and his family believe him to be a homicide victim, although his body has never been found and no arrests have been made.

 True Crime Diva’s Thoughts

 I think whoever he was talking to outside his home that night is the one responsible for Michael’s murder.
-He did not appear to be afraid of this person, so I’m thinking he probably willingly got into the vehicle and left with him or her.
+He did not appear to be afraid of this person, so I think he probably willingly got into the vehicle and left with him or her.
 What happened after that is the big mystery.

 If I had been Beverly, I would have watched Michael talking the whole time he was out there.
-I was a nosy sister lol.
-It’s too bad she went back to bed, because she probably would have at least seen Michael get into this car, or maybe more.
-Nobody heard any screams or anything, so Michael must have got in the car.
+I was a nosy sister, lol.
+It’s too bad she went back to bed because she probably would have at least seen Michael get into this car, or maybe more.
+Nobody heard any screams or anything, so Michael must have willingly got in the car.

 Chito said that when Michael turned left down his street and Chito was driving straight, he looked left and saw no vehicles down Peach Street.
 So, whoever it was pulled along the curb after Michael pulled into the driveway.
-We also know this because Michael’s car was there the next morning, although he was interrupted before he could move his mother’s car behind his.
+We also know this because Michael’s car was there the next morning, although he was interrupted before moving his mother’s car behind his vehicle.

-Whoever it was knew what time Michael got off work, and this person was probably following Michael and Chito.
-They just didn’t realize it.
+This person knew what time Michael got off work, and this person was probably following Michael and Chito.
+They didn’t realize it.

-There must have been some sort of falling out or argument that night which turned deadly.
+There must have been some falling out or argument that night, which turned deadly.
 I can’t think of any other reason someone would harm him.

-If you watched the video, the show explained that one day Michael went to the back room of the store and witnessed an unknown male stealing something.
-When Michael went to tell his boss the next morning, his boss angrily told him he shouldn’t have been back there; it wasn’t part of his job.
-Michael was always singled out by his boss for doing something wrong.
-So, I think it could have something to do with all of this, and that maybe his boss was involved in his abduction/murder.
+The show explained that Michael went to the back room of the store and witnessed an unknown male stealing something.
+When Michael tried telling his boss the next morning, his boss angrily told him he shouldn’t have been back there; it wasn’t part of his job.
+His boss always singled out Michael for doing something wrong.
+So, I think it could have something to do with all of this and that maybe his boss was involved in his abduction/murder.
 I could not find the name of Michael’s boss.